fuschini/whatsapp-zendesk-connector/README.md

 For this integration to work, you need to have your instance of the **WhatsApp API up and running**.

-It's known that Facebook isn't very liberal about giving access to everyone, but I hope one day everyone will have access to it and will be able to use this integration.

 If you want to understand more about the project you can check out these articles covering its architecture, project decisions and some other general topics:

 - Link to article (I'll get to it... someday)